• ROENFR

 (4) The Executive Bureau will submit to the CES plenary for approval the selected themes, in order to initiate the necessary procedures for the elaboration of the requested studies/analyses.

 Art.
-15 - (1) Following the selection of a proposed/requested theme, the CES Plenary will approve, according to Articles 27-29 of Law no. 248/2013, republished, with subsequent amendments and completions, the establishment of a temporary committee, the rapporteur, as well as the deadline for completing the study.
-The temporary committee will be composed of 5-7 members, who are members of the CES plenary, and will have as its object of activity the execution of the study/analysis according to the approved theme.
+15 - (1) Following the selection of a proposed/requested theme, the CES Plenary will approve, in accordance with Articles 27-29 of Law no. 248/2013, republished, with subsequent amendments and completions, the establishment of a temporary committee, the rapporteur, as well as the deadline for completing the study.
+The temporary committee will be composed of 5-7 members, who are members of the CES plenary, a committee that will have as its object of activity the execution of the study/analysis according to the approved theme.

-(2) The works of the temporary committee will be led by a president who may also have the quality of rapporteur, elected by a simple majority vote by the members of the committee.
+(2) The work of the temporary committee will be led by a president who may also have the quality of rapporteur, elected by a simple majority vote by the members of the committee.

 (3) The president of the committee will submit for approval to its members the calendar of meetings, the order of issues to be debated, the intermediate deadlines in order to respect the deadline, as well as the financial and human resources necessary for carrying out the work.
 Decisions within the committee will be adopted by a simple majority vote of its members.

-(4) Committee members may propose the inclusion of external collaborators in the activities of the temporary committee, who will provide specialized consultancy in the field of activity targeted by the respective study, under the conditions provided by Article 36 of Law no. 248/2013, republished, with subsequent amendments and completions.
+(4) Committee members may propose the inclusion of external collaborators in the activity of the temporary committee, who will provide specialized consultancy in the field targeted by the respective study, under the conditions provided by Article 36 of Law no. 248/2013, republished, with subsequent amendments and completions.

-(5) The president/rapporteur of the committee will submit to the Executive Bureau for approval and to the CES plenary for approval the allocation of resources necessary for the realization of the document, including for organizing public consultations, public hearings, contracting external collaborators, etc., with the technical secretariat ensuring the implementation of the adopted decisions.
+(5) The president/rapporteur of the committee will submit to the Executive Bureau for approval and to the CES plenary for approval, the allocation of the necessary resources for the realization of the document, including for organizing public consultations, public hearings, contracting external collaborators, etc., with the technical secretariat ensuring the implementation of the adopted decisions.

 Art.
 16 - (1) After the elaboration of the study/analysis, the resulting document will be submitted to the Executive Bureau for approval and to the Plenary for approval.